kairosity/mp4-lionize/README.md

 <br>

-- As you can see below, this functionality is mirrored and slightly altered in the mobile version of the navigation.
+- This functionality is mirrored and slightly altered in the mobile version of the navigation.
 - The side nav links become dropdown options on mobile:

 <br>